 Like most bulbs, tulips require 16 to 18 weeks of cold in order to flower.
 Cool temperatures stimulate a biochemical response that induces the flower to develop.
 If the cold period is too short, flowers may emerge but will not be fully developed.
-Purchase bulbs early in the fall for best selection and store them in the refrigerator or other location at 35 to 45 degrees Fahrenheit until planting time.
-As a general rule, in mountainous regions of Colorado within USDA zones 3 to 4, plant tulip bulbs in September; in warmer areas of Colorado in USDA zones 5 to 7, plant in October.
+Purchase bulbs early in the fall for best selection and store them in the refrigerator or other location at 35 to 45 degrees Fahrenheit until it is time for planting tulip bulbs.

 Mulching with 3 inches of organic matter will maintain a more consistent soil temperature and will also prevent moisture loss when the ground is not covered with snow.
 Once planted, you should not have to water the bulbs again until spring.